-Komodo dragons can smell blood from almost 10 kilometers (6 miles) and they can run in bursts of speed up to 20 kph (12 mph).
-True dinosaurs!
+Komodo dragons can smell blood from almost 10 kilometers (6 miles) and they can run in bursts of speed up to 20 kilometers per hour (12 mph).
+Truly dinosaurs!

 A mix of deer, boars, monkeys, birds, goats, wild horses, and water buffaloes.
 Their favorite food is the deer (Javan Rusa).
 They can also be cannibals sometimes and eat other dragons.

 Yes, but rarely.
 The dragons don’t think of us as food.
-Less than a dozen people have been killed by them in the past 50 years, and all of the victims were locals at the Komodo village living in close proximity to the dragons.
+Less than a dozen people have been killed by them in the past 50 years, and all of the victims were locals at the village on Komodo dragon island, living in close proximity to the animals.

-No, but the first Dutch explorers thought that!
+No, the dragons can’t breathe fire, but the first Dutch explorers in the Komodo islands believed that!